stanfordnlp/stanza/_pages/retrain_ud.md

 | POS      | stanza.utils.datasets.prepare_pos_treebank       | stanza.utils.training.run_pos      | POS_DATA_DIR          | saved_models/pos      |
 | Depparse | stanza.utils.datasets.prepare_depparse_treebank  | stanza.utils.training.run_depparse | DEPPARSE_DATA_DIR     | saved_models/depparse |

+### Word Vectors

+The POS models use word vectors and charlm.
+We provide default word vectors for existing models, which the `run_pos` script will download.
+You can also provide your own.
+You will first need to [convert the word vectors](word_vectors.md) to a `.pt` file.
+Once that is done, you can specify a path to a new vectors file with the `--wordvec_pretrain_file` argument.

+The POS models also use charlm for languages where that is supported.
+(On the TODO list is adding that feature to depparse.)
+If you want to test the effect of a new set of word vectors, you may want to use the `--no_charlm` flag to turn off the charlm models.